denoland/manual/npm_nodejs/compatibility_mode.md

 Starting with v1.15 Deno provides Node compatiblity mode that can be activated by passing `--compat` flag in CLI.

-> ⚠️ Currently using compatiblity mode requires `--unstable` flag, and if you
+> ⚠️ Currently using compatiblity mode requires the `--unstable` flag, and if
-> are loading CJS modules `--allow-read` flag is needed too.
+> you are loading CJS modules, the `--allow-read` flag is needed too.

 When using compatibility mode there are a few things happening behind the
 scenes:

-- Node globals are available in global scope, so you can access `process`, `global`, `Buffer`, `setImmediate`, `clearImmediate`.
+- Node globals are available in the global scope, so you can access `process`, `global`, `Buffer`, `setImmediate`, `clearImmediate`.
 This is done by executing [`std/node/global.ts`](https://doc.deno.land/https/deno.land/std/node/global.ts)